gilesncwilliams/Hangman-Project/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-## Table of Contents
-- Project Description
-- Installation Instructions
+## Installation Instructions
+Python3 is required to run this game.

-- Usage Instructions
+ Usage Instructions
 - File Structure
 - License Information